The Bankrate promise

-While some individuals are experiencing economic challenges due to a job loss or reduced pay, many businesses are also facing uncertainty.
-As the crisis evolves, banks, credit unions and other lenders are changing many aspects of how they lend money, including pausing some of their offerings.
+While some individuals are experiencing economic challenges due to job loss or reduced pay, many businesses are also facing uncertainty.
+As the crisis lingers on, banks, credit unions and other lenders continue to maintain a conservative approach to lending practices, including pausing some of their offerings.

 How has the coronavirus affected the HELOC lending market?